DexterInd/GoPiGo3/Projects/IntelligentObjectAvoider/README.md

 The `servo` is particularly useful, because it gives the distance sensor a 120 degrees viewing angle.
 The script uses a greedy-like algorithm for choosing the best path.

+## DexterOS Notice

+In DexterOS it's not needed to install or configure anything.
+Any required dependency is already installed on it.
+Just make sure you've got the right physical configuration (sensors, servos, etc) and then run the script this way `python program-name.py`.

 ## Preparing It

 You need to do the following things in order to be able to launch the `robot.py` script: